-In the prediction stage using the pre-trained deep network, it includes the following steps: 1) predict 20 patch probabilities; 2) combine their probabilities into a matrix; 3) create a scaled heatmap; 4) binarize the mask image; and 5) pixel count of scum region.
+In the prediction stage using the pretrained deep network, it includes the following steps: 1) predict 20 patch probabilities; 2) combine their probabilities into a matrix; 3) create a scaled heatmap; 4) binarize the mask image; and 5) pixel count of scum region.
 The prediction brings the total number of patch probabilities extracted from the raw input frame to 20.
 Their probabilities’ values are combined into a matrix.
 The matrix with four rows by five columns is transformed into a scaled heatmap with a grayscale intensity range of 0 to 255.
 The heatmap can binarize a mask image with pixels set to 0 or 1.
-The translated binary mask image and the gray scaled heatmap from patch probability matrix are shown together in \textbf{Fig.7}.
+The translated binary mask image and the gray scaled heatmap from the patch probability matrix are shown together in \textbf{Fig.6}.

 The scum region pixel whose value is one on the mask image can be counted.
-Finally, the temporal scum index at a time stamp is calculated as the value, we call "scum-on-river" ratio whose scum region pixel count is divided by the river region pixel count, ranging from 0 to 100 percent.
+Finally, the temporal scum index at a time stamp is calculated as the value, we call ``scum-cover-ratio" whose scum region pixel count is divided by the river region pixel count, ranging from 0 to 100 percent.

-Here, $I$ denotes the cropped raw input image without remote area of upper rectangle.
+Here, $I$ denotes the cropped raw input image without the remote area of the upper rectangle.
 The river region can count the pixels without background.
 When the camera angle is fixed, the background area remains constant, allowing us to set the river region’s pixel count.